BeatrisIlieva/django-gems/README.md

 ###### <p align="center">*Please note that completing the registration process is necessary for finalizing the purchase and ensuring a secure transaction.*</p>

 #### Shopping Cart

-To enhance efficiency, our system utilizes Celery to automate the cleanup process.
-Expired shopping carts are systematically cleared within one hour, returning the products back to the inventory.
-This not only optimizes the shopping experience but also ensures that the inventory remains accurate and up-to-date.

 After successfully adding items to the shopping bag, customers are redirected to their personalized shopping cart.
 This feature-rich page provides a detailed overview, including information about the quantity of each product, the total price based on the selected quantity, and the overall order total.